hipotures/vbc/docs/getting-started/configuration.md

   - /path/to/videos
   - /path/to/folder with spaces

+# When using output_dirs, set suffix_output_dirs to null.
+output_dirs:
+  - /path/to/videos_out
+  - /path/to/folder with spaces_out

+suffix_output_dirs: null

 general:
   # === Core Settings ===
   threads: 8                    # Max concurrent compression threads (1-16)